kanisterio/kanister/docs/tasks/logs.rst

           - 0.5s
   EOF

-Create the following actionset to invoke the ``taskApacheLogs`` action in the
+Create the following actionset to invoke the ``flogTask`` action in the
 blueprint:

 .. code-block:: bash